w3c/trace-context/spec/30-processing-model.md

 1. The tracer checks an incoming request for a `traceparent` and a `tracestate` header.
-2. If no `traceparent` header is received, the tracer creates a new `trace-id` and `parent-id` representing the current operation.
+2. If no `traceparent` header is received, the tracer creates a new `trace-id` and `parent-id` representing the current request.
 3. If `traceparent` header is present, the tracer tries to parse the version of the `traceparent` header.
    - If the version prefix cannot be parsed, the tracer creates a new